International Programmes 2024/2025

 The historic city of Weimar is a cosy town that has had a profound influence on Europe.
 This becomes most evident in architecture, art and design, music, and literature.

-Weimar has much to offer for art lovers and culture lovers, revellers, lovers of nature, and gourmets.
-There are more than 20 museums, three cinemas, a national theatre and various cabaret theatres, student clubs, concerts, and multifaceted cultural events such as the traditional folk event and the "Zwiebelmarkt", not to mention Thuringian delicacies like "Rostbratwurst" (sausage), "Rostbrätel" (marinated grilled meat), and "Thüringer Klöße" (dumplings).
-During the summer, Weimar hosts the annual Bauhaus Summer School, Yiddish Summer Weimar (featuring klezmer music), and several art festivals.
-Other highlights include the "backup" film festival and Master classes at the "Hochschule für Musik Franz Liszt".
-In the "International Student Barometer" survey, 95.4 percent of international students commend the exceptional quality of life in the city of Weimar.
+Weimar has much to offer art lovers, culture lovers, revellers, lovers of nature, and gourmets.
+There are more than 20 museums, three cinemas, a national theatre, various cabaret theatres, student clubs, concerts, and multifaceted cultural events, such as the traditional folk event and the "Zwiebelmarkt".
+Additionally, one can enjoy Thuringian delicacies like "Rostbratwurst" (sausage), "Rostbrätel" (marinated grilled meat), and "Thüringer Klöße" (dumplings).
+During the spring and summer, Weimar hosts the annual Bauhaus Spring School and the Bauhaus Summer School as well as Yiddish Summer Weimar (featuring klezmer music) and several art festivals.
+Other highlights include the "summaery" annual exhibition at the Bauhaus-Universität and the "Master classes" at the "Hochschule für Musik Franz Liszt".
+According to the International Student Barometer survey, 95.4 percent of international students commend the exceptional quality of life in the city of Weimar.
 We hope to welcome you to Weimar soon!

 Activate map